 Study Description

 Hiya selected 70 high-volume (in excess of 600 monthly observed calls) legitimate business phone numbers from Canada with varying pre-existing caller profile information.
-These numbers were chosen because of Hiya’s subscription rate of the Samsung “Smart Call” caller ID servicein Canada.
+These numbers were chosen because of Hiya’s subscription rate of the in Canada.

 Call creation rates and user pickup rates were monitored for these numbers over a two-week period, during which Hiya caused the display of a simple white checkmark to be shown for any Smart Call user.